 One Pot Lasagna Soup

 In the mood for lasagna but don’t have time to make one?
-Luckily this One Pot Lasagna Soup is ready in under an hour!
+Luckily this One Pot Lasagna Soup is ready in under an hour by cooking the noodles directly in the broth!
 Made with canned tomatoes so you can make it all year round.

 I think this is the part where I’m supposed to be a good blogger and give you a healthy recipe to jump start your New Year diet because we’re all too fat from Christmas.

-Instead of jumping on the diet train, I’m jumping on the hearty comfort foods train to get you through the snow (or the rain.
-It’s been a strange few days in PA).
+Instead of jumping on the diet train, I’m jumping on the hearty comfort foods train to get you through winter with this One Pot Lasagna Soup.

-I’ve had the idea to make One Pot Lasagna Soup For Two since last year.
-Although my lasagna for two is delicious, it takes awhile to assemble.
+It all started with my lasagna for two recipe.
+Although it’s delicious, it takes awhile to assemble.
 Perfect for Sundays.
 Not perfect for busy weeknights.

-I love making soups because it takes under an hour to prep and cook.
+I love making soups because it takes under an hour to prep and cook, like my Ham and Cheese Soup.

 Most of the time you’re waiting for it to finish cooking, so you can multitask while you wait, such as getting a head start on dishes or playing with your super needy cat.
 Mr. J doesn’t like it when I’m working and can’t play with him.